Ghost of Kyiv: Doubts

 A day later, however, The Times reported that a Ukrainian military source said the pilot was real and still alive.
-The Armed Forces of Ukraine posted on Facebook the purported pilot in his helmet with the visor up with the caption: "Hello, occupier, I'm coming for your soul!"
+The Armed Forces of Ukraine posted on Facebook the purported pilot in his helmet with the visor down with the caption: "Hello, occupier, I'm coming for your soul!"

 Military.com stated that the Ghost of Kyiv was "almost certainly a myth, albeit an incredibly useful one as Ukraine tries to rally its citizens to resist Russian conquest".
 Newsweek wrote that the Ghost of Kyiv was "very likely not real, but instead, an imaginary hero designed to bolster Ukrainians' morale in the face of the Russian invasion," adding that "there is zero evidence the 'Ghost of Kyiv' exists with Ukrainian authorities not confirming their existence".

 Reexaminations have characterized the Ghost of Kyiv as a part of a larger "information war" to counter the Russian invasion.
 Task & Purpose and The Times of Israel have described the Ghost of Kyiv as a narrative that's an element of Ukraine's resistance.

 Selfie by Pilshchykov, 25 April 2019.